 In August 2011, Cipher received Health Canada approval for CIP-TRAMADOL ER and in September 2011, Cipher entered into a distribution and supply agreement with Medical Futures Inc. ("Medical Futures"), a Canadian-based pharmaceutical company, under which Cipher granted Medical Futures the exclusive right to market, sell and distribute CIP-TRAMADOL ER in Canada under the trade name Durela.
 Medical Futures was subsequently acquired by Tribute Pharmaceuticals Canada Inc. ("Tribute") and during the same month, POZEN Inc. announced the completion of the acquisition of Tribute.
-Effective, February 5, 2016, the new combined company was named Aralez Pharmaceuticals Inc., which was subsequently acquired by Nuvo Pharmaceuticals Inc. The Company receives a royalty on net sales of Durela in Canada.
-Cipher will supply the product and product manufacturing will be fulfilled by Galephar.
+Effective, February 5, 2016, the new combined company was named Aralez Pharmaceuticals Inc., which was subsequently acquired by Nuvo Pharmaceuticals Inc. ("Nuvo").
+The Company receives a royalty on net sales of Durela in Canada.
+Cipher will supply the product and product manufacturing is fulfilled by Galephar.
+The distribution and supply agreement with Nuvo has been terminated effective March 31, 2022, with Cipher taking over distribution of the product effective April 1, 2022.

-According to IQVIA, the Canadian market for extended-release tramadol was approximately CDN\$20.0 million in 2019 compared to CDN\$19.0 million in 2018.
+According to IQVIA, the Canadian market for extended-release tramadol was approximately CDN\$18.4 million in 2021 compared to CDN\$19.3 million in 2020.

 In June 2018, Health Canada issued a notice of intent to all tramadol manufacturers indicating it has initiated efforts to add tramadol to Schedule I of the Controlled Drugs and Substance Act and the Schedule to the Narcotic Control Regulations.
-The effective date of this proposed change is unknown at this time, however the Company is addressing changes that will be required in the tramadol supply chain when the scheduling is official.
+The effective date of this proposed change is April 1, 2022.
+The Company has addressed the changes in the labelling and packaging that will be required in the tramadol supply chain and will be reflected in the 2022 supply of the product.

 Due to the increased focus on opioid abuse in Canada, Health Canada is strengthening their post market oversight of prescription opioids.
-As a result, the Minister has imposed terms and conditions on Durela in a letter sent October 17, 2018, which required the Company to prepare a targeted Risk Management Plan ("t-RMP") by January 15, 2019.
+As a result, the Minister of Health has imposed terms and conditions on Durela in a letter sent October 17, 2018, which required the Company to prepare a targeted Risk Management Plan ("t-RMP") by January 15, 2019.
 The Company submitted the t-RMP which proposed multiple surveillance tactics that precluded the need for a post marketing study.

 On June 28, 2019, the Company received the review decision from Health Canada stating that the t-RMP is acceptable pending a few revisions.
-However, an additional post marketing study is not a requirement as the characterization of use of tramadol in the real world through Canadian data sources that can identify problematic opioid use indicators.
-The revised t-RMP for Durela is expected to be submitted to Health Canada in the first quarter of 2020.
+Although there were some changes, it is important to note, an additional post marketing study is not a requirement.
+Health Canada has agreed that the characterization of use of tramadol in the real world through Canadian data sources can adequately identify problematic opioid use indicators.
+The revised t-RMP for Durela was submitted to Health Canada in the first guarter of 2020.